-Provided your teenager still lives at home for more than half the year and is dependent upon your income for more than half of his financial support, then you can and should still claim your child as a dependent.
+Provided your teenager still lives at home for more than half the year and is dependent upon your income for more than half of his or her financial support, then you can and should still claim your child as a dependent.
 (For the specific requirements of what constitutes a qualifying child or qualifying relative as a dependent, check out the details on pages 11 and 12 on the IRS website Publication 501.)

 You know the tax benefits of claiming your child as a dependent.
-These benefits include being able to claim an additional personal exemption per dependent, as well as the child tax credit, the child and dependent care tax credit, and the earned income tax credit.
+These benefits include being able to claim an additional personal exemption per dependent, as well as the child tax credit, the child, and dependent care tax credit, and the earned-income tax credit.
 These are not tax benefits that you will want to give up just because your teen is filing taxes for the first time.

 Withholding and Claiming Cash Earnings

-If, however, your teen is earning money by babysitting or mowing lawns, or works a job that relies on tips, things get a little more complicated.
-The IRS does not care whether you are on a payroll or are getting paid in cash–either way you must report your income and pay any applicable taxes.
+If, however, your teen is earning money by babysitting or mowing lawns or works a job that relies on tips, things get a little more complicated.
+The IRS does not care whether you are on a payroll or are getting paid in cash–either way, you must report your income and pay any applicable taxes.

 If the cash your teen is earning comes from tips and totals $20 or more per calendar month, it is up to the young employee to fill out forms 4070A (Employee’s Daily Record of Tips) and 4070 (Employee’s Report of Tips to Employer) in order to make sure that the correct amount is withheld from his wages.

-If your teen is self-employed–for example by giving music lessons or working as a freelance writer or web designer–then she will have to pay self employment tax on any income she makes over $400 in the course of the year.
+If your teen is self-employed–for example by giving music lessons or working as a freelance writer or web designer–then she will have to pay self-employment tax on any income she makes over $400 in the course of the year.
 This is a 15.3% tax on income that is equivalent to a payroll employee’s Social Security and Medicare withholding, usually written as FICA on paychecks.

 The low threshold for self-employment tax remains firm throughout the years, even though the threshold for federal income tax is adjusted each year for inflation.
-This means your enterprising teen may not make enough to pay income tax, but he may still owe Uncle Sam self-employment tax.
+This means your enterprising teen may not make enough to pay income tax, but she may still owe Uncle Sam self-employment tax.

 However, there are some exceptions for that self-employment tax.
-Teens who are 18 years old or younger providing a service like babysitting or lawn mowing to another individual are considered household employees.
+Teens 18 years old or younger who are providing a service like babysitting or lawn mowing to another individual are considered household employees.
 That means that the work done by these household employees is not subject to Social Security and Medicare taxes.
 This exemption is also the case for newspaper carriers—which shows that the IRS does try to give a break to the typical teen worker.